 Praise

-What Benitez offers here is a valuable text on time, as a foundational category on critical and literary studies.
-There is an exceptional attention, patience, and embrace to the Filipino worldview here that is rooted on indigenous and mythological sensibilities.
-Here also lies the hope that in the midst of the shakiness of present ideas and systems of thinking, there are virtues that still hold and remain reliable.
+What Benitez offers is a valuable text on time... with exceptional attention, patience, and embrace to the Filipino worldview that is rooted in indigenous and mythological sensibilities.
+Here lies the hope that in the midst of present instability of ideas and systems of thinking, some virtues still hold and remain certain.

-Isang Dalumat ng Panahon is an incisive theoretical discourse on time through literature, how time is perceived in the very act of reading or listening to texts and languages...
-Exceeding simple translation of or borrowing from phenomenological studies on temporality, Benitez opens here a clear contribution: how to identify and rehearse such a study in the particular ecology that is the Philippines in its materialities.
+Isang Dalumat ng Panahon is an incisive theoretical discourse on time through literature...
+Exceeding simple translation of or borrowing from phenomenological studies on temporality, Benitez opens a clear contribution: how to identify and practice such a study in the particular ecology that is the Philippines...

 Gary C. Devilles, author of Sensing Manila